How to figure out how much to charge for rent.

 In an environment as competitive as this, it’s not unusual for people to offer above the asking rent to secure their property.
 But should you put a lot of weight on this strategy?

-“It really depends on the property,” says Alaa.
+“It really depends on the property,” says Monika.
 “If it’s a house, there tends to be a lot of competition because there is less stock.
 People who need the extra space will jump at them as soon as they’re listed, so you’re more likely to get offers above the asking price.
 Apartments, less so, although even there we’re seeing people offering $10 or $20 above asking in some cases.”

-While the extra cash is nice, Alaa says it shouldn’t be the primary consideration.
-“Tenant selection is more important,” he explains.
+While the extra cash is nice, Monika says it shouldn’t be the primary consideration.
+“Tenant selection is more important,” she explains.
 “We’d encourage our landlords to look at how strong the tenant application is as a whole.
 If they’ve got great references, a strong renting history, and secure employment, that’s probably more important than a few extra dollars in rent.
 If you end up with a tenant who mistreats the place, causes damage, or doesn’t pay rent, that can cost you in repairs or insurance claims.
 Having the security of a good tenant is very valuable.”

 For a no-obligation rental appraisal on your investment property, get in touch and one of our property managers will be in touch.